joonan-lab/cwas/docs/quickstart/quick_tutorial.rst

     - -n, --num_perm: Number of permutations for label-swapping.
 By default, 10000.
     - -p, --num_proc: Number of worker processes that will be used for the permutation process.
 By default, 1.
     - -b, --burden_shift: Generates an output file containing binomial p-values for each label-swapped permutation.
 By default, False.
-    - -rr, --perm_rr: Generates an output file containing relative risks for each label-swapped permutation.
-By default, False.
     - -u, --use_n_carrier: Enables the use of the number of samples with variants in each category for burden test instead of the number of variants.
 With this option, CWAS-Plus counts the number of samples that carry at least one variant of each category.

      .. code-block:: solidity